groakley/colormapper/README.md

 ## Installation

+Begin by downloading a .zip folder from the releases [directory](https://github.com/groakley/colormapper/tree/master/releases).
+Unzip it, and inside there is a directory called "ColorMapPer."
+This directory must be copied into your Processing directory (if it is not named "ColorMapPer", it will not appear in the Processing IDE).

-For detailed installation instructions for contributed libraries visit the official Processing [page](http://wiki.processing.org/w/How_to_Install_a_Contributed_Library).
+For detailed installation instructions for installing contributed libraries visit the official Processing [page](http://wiki.processing.org/w/How_to_Install_a_Contributed_Library).

+## Building

+Follow the instructions laid out in the [template](https://github.com/processing/processing-library-template) Processing library.
+You will need to change the path in the resources/build.properties to match the location of your Processing directory.

 ## License